stp/stp/docs/index.rst

 ===================

-The initial versions of STP were written primarily by Vijay Ganesh as part of his PhD thesis, and the project was later maintained by Trevor Hansen.
-The current primary maintainers are Mate Soos, Dan Liew, and Ryan Govostes who have improved it in many ways.
+The initial versions of STP were written primarily by Vijay Ganesh as part of his PhD thesis.
+STP was subsequently developed by Trevor Hansen during his PhD.
+The current authors are Trevor Hansen, Mate Soos, Ryan Govostes and Andrew V. Teylu.
 STP is based on the following papers:

 -  `A Decision Procedure for Bit-Vectors and